 So, here’s the deal regarding installation.

-First of all, we installed all of our blinds ourselves, so we can attest to the fact that DIY installation is absolutely possible.
+First of all, we had installed all of our blinds ourselves, so we can attest to the fact that DIY installation is absolutely possible.
 But we’d rate it as a job for confident DIY RVers because each installation (even each window!) can vary.
 That can call for some ingenuity, which we definitely had to employ in our case!

 For example, we installed a total of 10 blinds, completely replacing all of the shades throughout the living area of our RV.
 We found that even on a single RV, mounting methods vary based on the window treatment, cabinet locations, and available space.